 For our girls to take their place as decent citizens of a challenging world, it is essential for them to develop a real and deep concern for others.
 Throughout St Mary’s history, we have tried to make a difference in the community and to add value to the lives of our girls.
 We believe in sharing our privilege as that is the very essence of an Anglican school.

 St Mary’s Community Affairs department has been active since 1990, and the Ikusasa Lethu Programme (formally the Alexandra Programme) currently assists more than 300 pupils from Alexandra and surrounds.
-These young people are offered extensive tuition in Mathematics, Physical Science, English and Accountancy to supplement their education.
+These young people are offered extensive tuition in Mathematics, Physical Science, Life Sciences, Geography, English and Accountancy to supplement their education.
 They are offered IT skills and are taught how to run micro-businesses.
 The programme mission is to serve the Alexandra community by making a measurable contribution to raising the level of learning and teaching.

 Click here to view the Community Affairs - September 2017